 Albany Law School will delay opening until 11am due to the weather.

-Three alumnae currently hold the president's seat for the three prominent Capital District bar associations, representing the first time the region's Bar's are led by three African-American women.
+Three alumnae currently hold the presidents' seats for prominent Capital District bar associations, representing the first time all three Bars are led by African-American women.

 Christina Ryba '01 is the president of the Albany County Bar Association; Jennifer Richardson '04 is the president of the Capital District Black and Hispanic Bar Association; and Ricja Rice-Ghyll '05 is president of the Capital District Women's Bar Association.
 Recognizing the three presidents at Albany Law's State of the School address, President and Dean Ouellette remarked, "You are an inspiration to all of us – especially to our students who see in you countless possibilities for leadership and professional success."